-The trials of Prince Harry: 1st phone hacking case to begin
+UK tabloid group admits it unlawfully gathered info on Harry

+The publisher said its apology was not a tactical move to reduce damages but was done “because such conduct should never have occurred.”

+The trial is Harry’s opening salvo in his legal battle against the British press.
+Harry and the other celebrities are suing the former publisher of the Daily Mirror for alleged invasion of privacy.

-LONDON (AP) — Prince Harry’s legal battle against the British press faces its biggest test yet and threatens to do something he said his family long feared: put a royal on the witness stand to discuss embarrassing revelations.
+The case is the first of the duke’s three phone hacking lawsuits and threatens to do something he said his family long feared: put a royal on the witness stand to discuss embarrassing revelations.

-The first of the Duke of Sussex’s three phone hacking lawsuits goes to trial Wednesday.
-Harry and three lesser-known celebrities are suing the former publisher of the Daily Mirror for alleged invasion of privacy.

 The activities in question stretch back more than two decades, when journalists and private eyes intercepted voicemails to snoop on members of the royal family, politicians, athletes, celebrities and even crime victims.
-The hacking was later revealed, creating a scandal.
+A scandal erupted when the hacking was revealed.

 Harry is expected to testify in person in June, his lawyer has said.
 It won’t be his first time in the High Court, following his surprise appearance last month to observe most of a four-day hearing in one of his other lawsuits.

-It’s not clear if he’ll show up for opening statements in the trial.
+He did not show up for opening statements in the trial.
 Harry breezed through London for Saturday’s coronation of his father, King Charles III, before leaving immediately after the ceremony to fly back to California to be with his family for his son’s birthday.

 The prince has waged a war of words against British newspapers in legal claims and in his best-selling memoir “Spare,” vowing to make his life’s mission reforming the media that he blames for the death of his mother, Princess Diana.
 She died in a car wreck in Paris in 1997 while trying to evade paparazzi.